NorwegianLamb/norwegianlamb.github.io/README.md

-## Building my personal portfolio and hosting it with GH
+# Building my personal portfolio and hosting it with GH
-I'm planning to add a 3D environment using Three.JS, maybe just a small rectangle with a 3d cartoonish version of me working in his bedroom (selecting activities will switch camera view)
+Hey!
+I'm building my personal portfolio and hosting it with GH, check it out: [norwegianlamb's portfolio](https://norwegianlamb.github.io/)

+I'm integrating Three.js too, I would like to use a 3D model as a viasual representation of which section of the website you're visiting.

+## Current status:
+Work in progress!